yuutayamada/helm-ag-r/readme.md

 # helm-ag-r

-This is program to search something by [ag](https://github.com/ggreer/the_silver_searcher) and display by helm.
+This is program to search something by [ag](https://github.com/ggreer/the_silver_searcher) and display by helm recursively.

 ### Requirements
 You need to install **ag** and **helm** to use this package.